SS-NES/SS-NES-lesson/episodes/DC-explanation.md

 ## Question 2: Is your software going to be reused after its initial purpose?

 This question is the first that lets you jump out of the Decision Tree and into filling in the SMP, should you choose "No".
-This is the case if your software is designed and intended for one time use.
-The SMP you need for it is going to be rather simple, since you do not need to maintain or expand the software.
+This is the case if your software is designed and intended for one-time use.
+The SMP for this usecase is going to be rather simple, since you do not need to maintain or expand the software.
 In general, the amount of people that are going to interact with your software is going estimated to be rather small.
 Especially if your software is not going to be public.

 Should you instead choose "Yes" in this question, then your SMP will contain questions on the documentation that you will provide, as well as the testing that you set up to ensure that the software works as intended.
 Finally, a question on your software quality (and coding conventions) will be added to the SMP.